-With Cantabrians coming into a fourth year post-earthquake, more and more homeowners are reaching settlement with their insurers and having repairs or rebuilds undertaken.
+As the years from the Canterbury Earthquakes have passed, more and more homeowners are have reached settlement with their insurers and have completed repairs or rebuilds.
 As part of this process, an insurer will seek an assignment of the EQC payments a homeowner has received in relation to earthquake damage.
 It may be that a homeowner has received more than one payment from EQC, for claims relating to the September 2010, February 2011, and June 2011 earthquakes.
 An insurer will expect, prior to undertaking repairs, the homeowner to assign and transfer those payments to it in order to contribute to the costs it will incur in repairing or rebuilding the property.

 A homeowner will be provided with a Deed of Assignment of EQC Claim.
 This document is a formal deed which includes a number of warranties.
 It provides the insurer with the right to receive a transfer of homeowner’s EQC payment and any other benefit accruing under the EQC claim.

 There are some points a homeowner should consider before making an assignment: